6th Prime Minister of Barbados – Rt. Hon. David John Howard Thompson 2008 – 2010

 Thompson began his academic career at St. Gabriel’s Junior School, later studying at Combermere Secondary School.
 Thompson pursued a degree in Law from the University of the West Indies (UWI).
 He went on to complete a Legal Education Certificate at UWI’s Hugh Wooding Law School in Trinidad.

-Meanwhile, Thompson was an active member of the youth arm of the DLP where he soon became Prime Minister Errol Barrow’s protégé.
-The young debater eventually held the Presidential role of the Young Democrats in 1980 and again in 1982, once again claiming national attention.
+Meanwhile, Thompson was an active member of the DLP youth arm, where he soon became Prime Minister Errol Barrow’s protégé.
+The young debater eventually held the Presidential role of the Young Democrats in 1980 and again in 1982, claiming national attention.

 Before being elected to the House of Assembly in 1987, Thompson tutored at UWI’s Law Faculty.
 Meanwhile, Thompson practiced law under Errol Barrow’s practice, Trident Chambers.
 Over the years, Thompson continued to practice law between political duties and held his partnership between 1994 and 2000.

 David Thompson was a sought-after consultant to both regional and international organizations, including: